shazx06/cp_with_cpp/README.md

-## competative programming with Cpp
+## competative programming with Cpp and a little bit of python

 <br>